Tune Smart Connections scoring and ranking algorithms

 Filters decide what is allowed into the list.

-Use them before advanced scoring when the problem is scope.
+Use filters before advanced scoring when the problem is scope.

 Good filter use cases: